Curative Debate

 The model can facilitate IDBE [Inclusion, Debate, Belonging, Equity] activities to assist NYU in creating a grammar for exchanges that facilitates these hard conversations across the entire NYU community.
 Policy advances are contingent on one person persuading another that they have a good idea worth pursuing and galvanizing support for healing and being better.

-The multi-racial roster of NYU CEDA stands in solidarity with those battling centuries of violence, exploitation and inequities levied against their bodies fueled by a climate of intolerance.
-Antiquated systems of power embedded in our laws and norms intensify polarization, poverty and the politics of fear weighing heavily on communities nationwide.
+The multi-racial, multi-ethinic roster of NYU CEDA stands in solidarity with everyone;s right to have their own opinions heard and respected.
+We acknowledge those battling centuries of violence and exploitation fueled by a climate of intolerance.
+Systems of power embedded in our laws and norms intensify polarization, poverty and the politics of fear weighing heavily on communities nationwide of every politcal and racial make-up.

 Our debaters spend their weekends exploring questions of public policy action on domestic and international issues intermeshed with social, economic and racial injustice using in-depth, well-researched evidence from scholars, journalists and advocates from all sides.
-Debaters and coaches should use our agency to a) encourage listening and respect even when we may disagree b) hold ourselves and others accountable for how and where we communicate and c) help introduce vocabulary to have hard conversations about injustice that echo demands of the voiceless across America.
+Debaters and coaches should use our agency to a) encourage listening and respect even when we may disagree b) hold ourselves and others accountable for how and where we communicate c) raise awareness about detecting disinformation & bias in reporting, in goverment and on social media and d) help introduce vocabulary to have hard conversations across chasms of difference that echo demands of the voiceless across America.

 The distinction between demonizing and difference makers is sometimes quite small.
 We are destined to make mistakes along the way.
 That’s not a reason to hide.
 It’s a call to listen, illuminate and learn.

-We encourage all NYU teams, departments and organizations, as well as debate programs at other institutions, to devote some of their digital real estate prominently to resistance to injustices.
+We encourage all NYU teams, departments and organizations, as well as debate programs at other institutions, to devote some of their digital real estate to demanding more from those in our networks. .
 Every small step improves our chances to be heard and create change.